Traversal Using Relays around NAT: Introduction

-NATs, while providing benefits, also come with drawbacks.
-The most troublesome of those drawbacks is the fact that they break many existing IP applications, and make it difficult to deploy new ones.
+Network address translation (NAT), a mechanism that serves as a measure to mitigate the issue of IPv4 address exhaustion during the transition to IPv6, is accompanied by various limitations.
+The most troublesome among these limitations is the fact that NAT breaks many existing IP applications, and makes it more difficult to deploy new ones.
 Guidelines have been developed that describe how to build "NAT friendly" protocols, but many protocols simply cannot be constructed according to those guidelines.
 Examples of such protocols include multimedia applications and file sharing.

 Session Traversal Utilities for NAT (STUN) provides one way for an application to traverse a NAT.
 STUN allows a client to obtain a transport address (an IP address and port) which may be useful for receiving packets from a peer.
 However, addresses obtained by STUN may not be usable by all peers.
 Those addresses work depending on the topological conditions of the network.
 Therefore, STUN by itself cannot provide a complete solution for NAT traversal.

 A complete solution requires a means by which a client can obtain a transport address from which it can receive media from any peer which can send packets to the public Internet.
 This can only be accomplished by relaying data through a server that resides on the public Internet.
-Traversal Using Relay NAT (TURN) is a protocol that allows a client to obtain IP addresses and ports from such a relay.
+Traversal Using Relays around NAT (TURN) is a protocol that allows a client to obtain IP addresses and ports from such a relay.

 Although TURN almost always provides connectivity to a client, it is resource intensive for the provider of the TURN server.
 It is therefore desirable to use TURN as a last resort only, preferring other mechanisms (such as STUN or direct connectivity) when possible.
 To accomplish that, the Interactive Connectivity Establishment (ICE) methodology can be used to discover the optimal means of connectivity.